GalkonLtd/JProxyChecker/README.md

 		java -cp .;JProxyChecker.jar; com.galkonltd.proxychecker.Main

 3. Put your proxy list in a file named "proxies.txt" in the runtime directory (wherever your run script or .jar file is located).
 It will automatically parse the list and filter out any duplicates.
+4. Set the settings to whatever you wish to use (thread count, check google.com).
+For a list of proxies that can actually connect to google.com, use the google.com check.
+For faster processing, use a higher thread count.
-4. All live proxies will be written out to a file named "working_MONTH_DATE_TIMESTAMP.txt".
+5. All live proxies will be written out to a file named "working_MONTH_DATE_TIMESTAMP.txt".

-Additionally, you can specify the thread count to use.
-The default is 64 threads.
-Simply add an argument to the run command to specify it, for example:

-	java -cp .;JProxyChecker.jar; com.galkonltd.proxychecker.Main 128

 # Requirements
 Java 8+ - http://java.com/download/